Ameen Sayani: Radio shows produced and compered

+Audio communication on compact discs (and earlier on LPs and cassettes)

-After producing several audio features on cassettes, LPs and CDs, Sayani is currently producing (for Saregama India Ltd) an unusual retrospect of his flagship radio show Geetmala on CDs.
+After producing several audio features on cassettes, LPs and CDs, Sayani was producing (for Saregama India Ltd) an unusual retrospective of his flagship radio show Geetmala on CDs.
 The series is called "GEETMALA KI CHHAON MEIN", of which 40 volumes (in packs of five CDs each) have already been produced and released.
 The volumes have been well appreciated in India and abroad.

-Sayani has pioneered the export of Indian radio shows and commercials since 1976.
-He has exported to USA, Canada, England, UAE, Swaziland, Mauritius, South Africa, Fiji and New Zealand.
-In addition, he has compered several shows directly for radio stations abroad.
+Sayani pioneered the export of Indian radio shows and commercials from 1976 onwards.
+He exported to the USA, Canada, England, the UAE, Eswatini, Mauritius, South Africa, Fiji and New Zealand.
+In addition, he compered several shows directly for radio stations abroad.